Customer Security Education Center

 • Keep PC operating system security up-to-date by applying patches and updates.

-• Password-protect your computer network (physical or wireless).
+• Use passwords to protect your computer network (physical or wireless).

 • Many cafes, hotels and airports offer “free” Wi-Fi connectivity, but be mindful that this free access poses a greater risk for ID theft than when you are logged into your home or office connection.

-• Avoid logging into your online banking while on a Public Wi-FI.
+• Avoid logging into your online banking while on public Wi-Fi.

-• Never input secured data (such as your credit card information) when on a public Wi-Fi.
+• Never input secured data (such as your credit card information) when on public Wi-Fi.

-• To prevent possible hijacking of the website while using a Public Wi-Fi, use websites that encrypt data.
+• To prevent possible hijacking of the website while using public Wi-Fi, use websites that encrypt data.

 • Use a VPN (Virtual Private Network) to encrypt transferred information.